cemdede/Fan_Adjustment_for_System_Temperature/README.md

 IMPORTANT:
 1)This works for me pretty well (on Ubuntu 22.04.3 LTS Server), but it shouldn't have to work for you.

-2)I tested it on a Cuda job, and it throttles the fans when Cuda is pressuring but pushes the breaks when not.
+2)I tested it on a Cuda job (I added the jupyter notebook as CUDA_test), and it throttles the fans when Cuda pressures but pushes the breaks when not.

 3)This is a quick fix, not a permanent fix.
 To make it permanent, first try it to see if it works for you as intended, then add it to the startup as a service.

 Cheers!